International Law Treatises

 Public International Law in a Nutshell

-Useful and concise introduction to the outline of public international law, which is accessible and yet authoritative.
+Part of the popular Nutshell series, this concise introduction to public international law is accessible yet authoritative.

 Restatement of the Law (Third) The Foreign Relations Law of the United States.